adamwan-nexplore/guidebook-nxp-hk/how-we-develop/app-log.md

 ## Implementation

 - [Pino](https://github.com/pinojs/pino "https://github.com/pinojs/pino").
-It is one of the most popular log libraries supporting `nestjs`
+It is one of the most popular log libraries supporting `NestJS`

 # Reference